channotation/chap/README.md

 1. The [CMake](https://cmake.org/) tool in version 2.8.8 or higher.
 This will typically available through your system's package manager.
 For example, on Ubuntu you can install CMake by typing `sudp apt-get install cmake`.
-2. The BLAS and LAPACK linear algebra libraries.
+2. The BLAS and LAPACKE linear algebra libraries.
 This will typically already be installed on your system and are otherwise available through your package manager.
-On Ubuntu, type `sudo apt-get install libblas-dev liblapack-dev` to install both.
+On Ubuntu, type `sudo apt-get install libblas-dev liblapacke-dev` to install both.
 3. The [Google Test](https://github.com/google/googletest) unit testing
 framework.
 This needs to be compiled from source using CMake.